JingzongWang/Arcpy-network-partitioning/README.md

 # Arcpy-network-partitioning
 Tools for solving different kinds of network partitioning problems in ArcGIS Pro
 ## Features
-* [NetworkBasedPartitionning.py](https://github.com/JingzongWang/Arcpy-network-partitioning/blob/main/NetworkPartitioning.py) script creates a new shapefile or feature class of service areas for given facilities from a street network.
+* [Distance_based_network_partitioning.py](https://github.com/JingzongWang/Arcpy-network-partitioning/blob/main/scripts/Distance_based_network_partitioning.py) This script creates a new shapefile or feature class of service areas for given facilities from a street network.
 These areas are sized based on proximity or other cost to facilities in the network.
+* [Capacity_based_network_partitionning.py](https://github.com/JingzongWang/Arcpy-network-partitioning/blob/main/scripts/Capacity_based_network_partitioning.py) This script creates a new shapefile of service areas for given facilities from a street network.
+These areas are sized based on each facility's capacity and areas' burden, as well as the proximity to facilities in the network.
 ## Instructions
 1. Download the latest release
 2. Modify the code to suit your needs